 - Get better work.

 Either way, it’ll be beneficial to outsource the task to a VA.
-If you don’t get any of these benefits, you should not hire a VA.
+You should not hire a VA if you don’t get any of these benefits.
 Remember: Not all businesses are created equal.
 Some are more complex than others.
-Therefore, it is important for you to understand your business structure and determine whether or not VAs can make a positive impact on your bottom line.
+Therefore, you need to understand your business structure and determine whether or not VAs can make a positive impact on your bottom line.

 Go On, Tell Us What You Think!